gfellerph/sass-apca/README.md

 # sass-apca
-Sass implementation of the Accessible Perceptual Contrast Algorithm (APCA) for the WCAG 3.0 specification
+Sass implementation of the [Accessible Perceptual Contrast Algorithm (APCA)](https://git.apcacontrast.com/) for the WCAG 3.0 specification.